decent-im/prosody-modules/mod_register_web/README.markdown

 -------

 mod\_register\_web has Prosody serve a web page where users can sign up for an account.
-It implements reCaptcha to prevent automated sign-ups (from bots, etc.).
+It implements reCAPTCHA to prevent automated sign-ups (from bots, etc.).

 Configuration